eth-educators/eth-docker/README.md

 ## Addendum: Voluntary client exit

 Ethereum 2.0 has a concept of "voluntary client exit", which will remove the validator from attesting duties.
-Locked eth could be withdrawn in phase 2, and not sooner.
+Locked Eth could be withdrawn after the "merge" aka "phase 1.5", and not sooner.

 Currently, Prysm and Lighthouse support voluntary exit.
 This requires a fully synced beacon node.